 If the user does not confirm the account, the link will expire in 6 hours and the user would have to register again.

 IMPORTANT: If you activate this feature on a site with existing users, none of those users will have been marked as confirming their emails.
-There is a code snippet you can use to mark all existing users as confirmed.
+You can confirm existing users manually in the Users > All Users screen, or there is a code snippet you can use to mark all existing users as confirmed.

 IMPORTANT: This feature is not currently compatible with WooCommerce integrations!!